CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly defines what it does (explores Spring Boot applications to build context on tech stack, modules, entities, and endpoints), when to use it (with a comprehensive list of natural trigger phrases), and is well-scoped to a distinct niche.
-It uses proper third-person voice and avoids vague language.
+This is a strong skill description that clearly communicates what the skill does (explores Spring Boot applications to build context about tech stack, modules, entities, and endpoints) and when to use it (with a comprehensive list of natural trigger phrases).
+It uses third-person voice, is concise, and is well-scoped to a distinct niche.

 DimensionReasoningScore